Asset Risks Dashboard

 Risk score based on weighted average 5-year rolling Z-scores of the following indicators : USD Libor-OIS spread (25%), US High Yield spread (25%), Europe High Yield spread (25%) and Emerging Markets Sovereign Credit spread (25%).

-The credit risk score is experiencing heightened volatility but remains benign.
-The score has eased as US High Yield, Euro High Yield, and EM sovereign credit spreads have narrowed following a fragile two-week ceasefire between the US and Iran reached on April 8.
-Risk sentiment has improved after deteriorating during the escalation of the Middle East conflict in March.
+The credit risk score remains benign, and has declined, following an upward spike triggered by the onset of the Middle East conflict.
+The score has eased as US High Yield, Euro High Yield, and EM sovereign credit spreads have narrowed amid improved risk sentiment, despite fluctuating headlines surrounding the resolution of the Iran war since the two-week fragile ceasefire was reached on April 8.
+US dollar liquidity has stabilised at tight levels unseen since the pandemic crisis, with the US Federal Reserve ending quantitative tightening on December 1.
 Nonetheless, the associated energy price shock continues to pose risks to corporates through higher operating costs.
-US dollar liquidity remains at tight levels unseen since the pandemic crisis, with the US Federal Reserve ending quantitative tightening on December 1.
 The risk score would be biased higher if the Middle East conflict is prolonged, US and DM growth deteriorate significantly, alongside financial stability risks intensifying unexpectedly, and/or EM stress mounts.

 Foreign Exchange